NateEag/how-i-code/drafts/daily-routine.rst

 That way, you can treat most email as a background batch process, while still responding quickly to threads as necessary.

-TODO Figure out how to handle the problem of inbound threads
+TODO Figure out how to handle new threads from new contacts that are highly time-sensitive.

 Handling Interrupts